cETH Whitepaper

 For EVM deposits, the watcher only scans up to latest − confirmations.
 For EVM withdrawals, the signer waits for the receipt and then waits until the receipt's block has enough confirmations.

-• Catch‑up mode: skips waiting time between block creation reach latest block quickly.
+• Catch‑up mode — skips waiting time to reach latest block quickly.

 5.1 Configuration Parameters